 Five of our ten directors are also directors of Trencor.
-These directors owe fiduciary duties to each company and may have conflicts of interest in matters involving or affecting us and Trencor, including matters arising under our agreements with Trencor and its affiliates.
+These directors owe fiduciary duties to each company and may have conflicts of interest in matters involving or affecting us as well as Halco and Trencor, including matters arising under our agreements with Halco and its affiliates.
 In addition, to the extent that some of these directors may own shares in Trencor, they may have conflicts of interest when faced with decisions that could have different implications for Trencor than they do for us.
-Furthermore, Trencor, as a South African company, endorses for itself and for its subsidiaries, the Code of Corporate Practices and Conduct in the King III Report on Corporate Governance.
+Furthermore, Trencor, as a South African company, endorses the Code of Corporate Practices and Conduct in the King III Report on Corporate Governance.
 The King III Report on Corporate Governance is a document promulgated by the South African Institute of Directors which, among other things, suggests that corporations in their corporate decision-making consider the following stakeholders in addition to the owners of shares: parties who contract with the enterprise; parties who have a non-contractual nexus with the enterprise (including civic society and the environment); and the state.
-Trencor may seek to or be required to impose these corporate governance practices on us, which may result in constraints on management and may involve significant costs.
-Your interests as a holder of our common shares may not align with the interests of Trencor and its affiliates and shareholders.
+Halco and/or Trencor may seek to impose these corporate governance practices on us, which may result in constraints on management and may involve significant costs.
+Your interests as a holder of our common shares may not align with the interests of Halco and/or Trencor and their affiliates and shareholders.